Litoria cavernicola

 Description

 A medium-sized species of frog reaching up to nearly 6 cm in body length.
 It has a green or green-brown back, sometimes changing to brown.
 The belly is white.
 The pupil is horizontal and the iris is gold.
 Fingers are slightly webbed and toes are three-quarters webbed, both with large discs.
+A taxonomic revision of the Australian treefrogs published in June 2025 has suggested that this species be placed in the genus Pelodryas, resulting in the proposed species name of Pelodryas cavernicola.

 Breeding Biology